 Allow yourself 10-15 minutes before your session to mentally prepare for therapy.
 Block your calendar for this extra time, especially if it’s during your work day, and turn off notifications on your device at the beginning of this time.

 Use these valuable 10-15 minutes before your session to do any of the following, and be careful not to over-commit.
 Try incorporating just one at a time to experiment with what works for you:

 - If you aren’t able to hold your therapy session in a different place from where you work, use this time to put your work away or clear off your work surface.

 - Go for a walk around your home or around the block before and after therapy, as if you are commuting to your session.

 - Take a moment to reflect on your week, and what you might want to share with your therapist.
 You can take it a step further and set an intention or agenda for your time together.

-- Do a small journaling exercise, consider using one of these prompts, or just jot down some of your feelings.
+- Do a small journaling exercise or just jot down some of your feelings.

 - Get up and stretch to connect with yourself and your body.